AojunZhou/Incremental-Network-Quantization/README.md

 # Incremental-Network-Quantization
-Caffe Implementation for Incremental network quantization, we modify the original caffe, the Installation is follow [caffe](http://caffe.berkeleyvision.org/install_apt.html), and you must be farmilar with caffe training imagenet tutorial
+Caffe Implementation for Incremental network quantization, we modify the original caffe, the Installation is follow [caffe](http://caffe.berkeleyvision.org/install_apt.html).

+the default source code is 5 bits weights-only quantization, you can by changing parameter "partition" to control the quantization step.

+# INQ usage

+0.you must be farmilar with caffe training [imagenet tutorial](http://caffe.berkeleyvision.org/gathered/examples/imagenet.html)

+1. Train 5 bits Alexnet with imagenet python run.py

 ### Citing INQ